IMac: Influence

 The original iMac was the first legacy-free PC.
 It was the first Macintosh computer to have a USB port but no floppy disk drive.
 Subsequently, all Macs have included USB.
 Via the USB port, hardware makers could make products compatible with both x86 PCs and Macs.
 Previously, Macintosh users had to seek out certain hardware, such as keyboards and mice specifically tailored for the "old world" Mac's unique ADB interface and printers and modems with MiniDIN-8 serial ports.
 Only a limited number of models from certain manufacturers were made with these interfaces and often came at a premium price.
 USB, being cross-platform, has allowed Macintosh users to select from a large selection of devices marketed for the Wintel PC platform, such as hubs, scanners, storage devices, USB flash drives, and mice.
 After the iMac, Apple continued to remove older peripheral interfaces and floppy drives from the rest of its product line.

 Borrowing from the 1997 Twentieth Anniversary Macintosh, the various LCD-based iMac designs continued the all-in-one concept first envisioned in Apple's original Macintosh computer.
 The successful iMac allowed Apple to continue targeting the Power Macintosh line at the high-end of the market.
 This foreshadowed a similar strategy in the notebook market when the iMac-like iBook was released in 1999.
 Since then, the company has continued this strategy of differentiating the consumer versus professional product lines.
 Apple's focus on design has allowed each of its subsequent products to create a distinctive identity.
 Apple avoided using the beige colors that were then common in the PC industry.
 The company would later drift from the multicolored designs of the late 1990s and early 2000s.
-The latter part of the decade saw Apple using anodized aluminum; glass; and white, black, and clear polycarbonate plastics among their build materials.
+The latter part of the decade saw Apple using anodized aluminum; glass; and white, black, and clear polycarbonate plastics among its build materials.
 Today many PCs are more design-conscious than before the iMac's introduction, with multi-shaded design schemes being common, and some desktops and laptops available in colorful, decorative patterns.

 Apple's use of translucent, candy-colored plastics inspired similar industrial designs in other consumer products.
 Apple's later introduction of the iPod, iBook G3 (Dual USB), and iMac G4 (all featuring snowy-white plastic), inspired similar designs in other companies' consumer electronics products.
 The color rollout also featured two distinctive ads: one called 'Life Savers' featured the Rolling Stones song, "She's a Rainbow" and an advertisement for the white version had the introduction of Cream's "White Room" as its backing track.

+The iMac won several design competitions and awards, including Gold at the 1999 D&AD Design Awards in the UK, and "Object of the Year" by The Face.
+Various iMac models are held in the collections of museums including the Henry Ford, the Victoria and Albert Museum, the Powerhouse Museum, and the Museum of Modern Art.